 Dr. Dolly Roy is a board-certified general neurologist and clinical specialist in treating Multiple Sclerosis.
 Growing up between the Midwest and California, she graduated summa cum laude with a major in Biochemistry and minor in Russian from Washington University in St. Louis where she was in the Scholars Program in Medicine.
-Dr. Roy continued in the Medical Scientist Training Program at Washington University School of Medicine earning her MD and PhD degrees and solidifying an interest in analytical and compassionate individualized medical care.
-She completed her Neurology residency at Stanford University School of Medicine where she developed her interests of trying to understand the intersection between coagulation and immunity with ongoing novel research.
-Dr. Roy has practiced in the San Fernando Valley for more than a decade, has served as the Stroke Director at Northridge Hospital, and is in the process of developing a set of blood tests to predict and track multiple sclerosis relapses and recovery.
+Dr. Roy continued in the Medical Scientist Training Program (MSTP) at Washington University School of Medicine earning her MD and PhD degrees and solidifying an interest in analytical and compassionate individualized medical care.
+She completed her Neurology residency at Stanford University School of Medicine where she developed her interests of trying to understand the intersection between coagulation and inflammation in mouse models for multiple sclerosis.
+She coauthored a Nature cover paper regarding this work in 2008, and later found an unexpected clinical correlation with elevated Factor VIII activity levels in patients experiecing poor recovery from multiple sclerosis relapses and increased clotting complications.
+She has presented novel preliminary work at the Americas Commiteefor Treatment and Research in Multiple Sclerosis (ACTRIMS) meeting in 2018, at the International Society of Neuroimmunology (ISNI) meeting in 2018, at the American Academy of Neurology (AAN) meeting in 2019.
+Dr Roy is the co-Principal Investigator for her clinical trial trying to validate the importance of Factor VIII related blood tests as biomarkers for multiple sclerosis care that is set to launch in the Sacramento Area with Dignity Health/Common Spirit support.
+Prior to joining UCLA in 2017, Dr Roy practiced in Thousand Oaks and the San Fernando Valley for more than a decade and served as Stroke Director at Northridge Hospital for 7 years.